St. John of God Parish, Somerset MA

 The Baptismal Preparation session is about an hour in length.
 We will begin in a classroom, and finish upstairs in the Church.

 To be a Christian parent is one of the most important vocations in the Church.
 It is to have the responsibility of handing on faith to a new generation.
-The purpose of Baptismal Preparation is not just to prepare you for the celebration of Baptism, but more to introduce you to the life long vocation of being a catholic parent.
+The purpose of Baptismal Preparation is not just to prepare you for the celebration of Baptism, but also to introduce you to the life long vocation of being a catholic parent.
 If parents have been away from the faith, this is a good time to reflect upon how this has happened, and the importance of returning to the faith to better fulfill your vocation as a Catholic Christian parent.

 A second purpose of baptismal preparation is to reflect upon how we practice the vocation to be a Christian parent.
 In this regard the parents who are part of the team will describe how they live their vocation to be a Christian parent.